ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/job-orchestration/core/job-plan-lifecycle.md

 - nodes in the architecture may need to send state to one another
 - nodes may need to adhere to certain startup and shut down protocols in order make sure that data integrity is maintaned.

-More specifically, the Ikasan Scheduler has some challenges relating to job plan instances and the way that details of a job plan instance
-, such as parameters are shared between the dashboard and it's agents.
+More specifically, the Ikasan Scheduler has some challenges relating to job plan instances and the way that details of a job plan instance, such as parameters are shared between the dashboard and it's agents.
 This is even more exaggerated by the fact two of the Ikasan Scheduler jobs types, Quartz Driven Jobs and File Received Driven Jobs are completely decoupled from the lifecycle of the underlying job plan within which they are being executed.